pyRTX.core.utils_rt

 Parameters:

-• mesh_obj (trimesh.Trimesh) – The mesh geometry to ray trace against.
-Must be a valid triangular mesh.
+• mesh_obj (trimesh.Trimesh) – The mesh geometry to ray trace.

-• ray_directions (ndarray, shape (N_rays, 3)) – Direction vectors of rays.
-Do not need to be normalized.
+• ray_directions (ndarray) – Direction vectors of rays.

-• diffusion (bool, default False) – If True, compute diffuse (Lambertian) reflections in addition to specular reflections.
-Only applied to the first bounce.
-Enables realistic modeling of rough surfaces.
+• diffusion (bool, default False) – If True, compute diffuse reflections.

-• errorMsg (bool, default True) – If True, print warning messages when no intersections are found for a bounce.
-Set to False to suppress warnings in batch processing.
+• errorMsg (bool, default True) – If True, print warnings when no intersections are found.

 Returns: